-Megalos Mourtias is the closest beach to the Old Village of Alonninsos that offers full services (i.e., food and drink, restrooms, beach chair and umbrella rental).
+Megalos Mourtias is the closest beach to the Old Village of Alonnisos that offers full services (i.e., food and drink, restrooms, beach chair and umbrella rental).
 There are actually two tavernas at Megalos Mourtias, and each has it own charm and following.
-Since this beach is just a couple of kilometers away from the home we typically use during our stays, we tend to spend most of our swimming and beach time there.
-In fact, it’s only a very rare day that we don’t spend some time lounging around the beach at Megalos Mourtias.
+Since this beach is just a couple of kilometers away from the home we typically use during our stays, we tend to spend most of our beach time there.

 Megalos Mourtias, like most beaches on Alonnisos, is a stone beach as opposed to sand.
 So when visiting this type of beach we strongly advise that you purchase some “water socks” since walking on the stones can be quite uncomfortable.
-If you don’t want to leave them on while swimming once you’re in the water You can always toss them back toward your beach chair or towel.
-Speaking of the stones, while using a beach towel on top of them is an option that many take, it is very difficult to remain comfortable lying on them for long periods of time.
-In our case we bring air mattresses (or a lie-low if you’re from the UK) and put our towels on top of them.
-The added advantage of the lie-low obviously is that you can take it out into the water and enjoy the feeling of floating on the sea as the current moves you back and forth.
-This is perhaps my favorite activity in Alonnisos!
-On the other hand, if you’re not up for blowing up the lie-low then you can always rent a couple of lounge chairs and an umbrella.
+If you don’t want to leave them on while swimming once you’re in the water you can always toss them back toward your beach chair or towel.

 The Megalo Mourtia Taverna

-We first met Yiannis & Ria (pictured to your right along with Kelly and Dimitris) back in 2006 after being invited to a private party at the taverna one evening.
-We had never visited their place prior to that night, but once we had an opportunity to get to know them and sample their great food, we were hooked.
-From that evening on, whenever we head down to Megalos Mourtias we always find a spot on the beach near their taverna and often eat lunch or a snack there as well.
-Ria is not of Greek descent but she has lived in Greece for so long that she is exceptionally fluent in the Greek language, and even teaches Greek to foreigners during the off-season.
-Both Yiannis and Ria have always been very hospitable to us.
+We first met Yiannis & Ria back in 2006 after being invited to a private party at the taverna one evening.
+We had never visited their restaurant prior to that night, but once we had an opportunity to get to know them and sample their great food, we were hooked.
+From that evening on, whenever we head down to Megalos Mourtias we always find a spot on the beach near the Megalos Mourtias Taverna and then eat lunch or have a snack there.

 The Menu

 Open for lunch and dinner meals, the Megalo Mourtia Taverna has broad menu that includes both hot and cold appetizers and a full range of fresh salads as well.
-Their Beet Salad (with garlic) appetizer is by far our favorite, and we also enjoy their appetizer sampler, which includes a number of the cold appetizers on a single platter for a very nice price.
-As for entrees, I recommend you try their Swordfish Souvlaki, Dizzy Chicken, or the Stuffed Mushrooms, but the fact is everything else they offer is very tasty as well.
-Finally, Yiannis & Ria usually have a excellent selection of fresh fish and shellfish as well.
+Their Beet Root Salad (with yogurt) is by far our favorite, and we also enjoy their appetizer sampler, which includes a number of the cold appetizers on a single platter for a very nice price.
+As for entrees, they have a wide selection of Greek dishes, all of which are prepared by Yiannis with loving care.

 Atmosphere